-For example: In the following diagrams if Black plays its pawn from the basic square c5 to c7, then white can capture the crossed black's pawn immediately by playing its pawn from b5 to c6.
-In the same way if the white pawn on g2 moves to g4 in one move, then Black can capture the crossed white's pawn immediately by playing its pawn from f4 to g3.
+For example: In the following diagrams if Black plays its pawn from the basic square c7 to c5, then white can capture the crossed black's pawn immediately by playing its pawn from b5 to c6.
+In the same way if the white pawn on g2 moves to g4 in one move, then Black can capture the crossed white's pawn immediately by playing its pawn from f4 to g3.In notation we mention as fxg3

-Promotion of pawn: W hen a plaver, having the mo ove, plays a pawn to the rank furthest from its starting position, he must exchange that pawn as part of the same move for a new queen, rook, bishop or knight of the same colour on the intended square of arrival.
+Promotion of pawn: When a player, having the move, plays a pawn to the rank furthest from its starting position, he must exchange that pawn as part of the same move for a new queen, rook, bishop or knight of the same colour on the intended square of arrival.
 This is called the square of 'promotion'.